luferro/AllKeyShop-IsThereAnyDeal-Scraper/README.md

 Returns:
   - Game's title
   - Current price
-  - Store where the current price is available
+  - Store where the current price was available
-  - Historical low price
+  - Historical lowest price
   - Store where the historical low price was available

 #### When searching for the top 25 sellers on AllKeyShop, a platform must be included.
 These must be xbox, playstation, nintendo or pc.